Uterine fibroid: Uterine artery

 Uterine artery embolization (UAE) is a noninvasive procedure that blocks blood flow to fibroids, causing them to shrink.
 Long-term outcomes with respect to how happy people are with the procedure are similar to that of surgery.
 There is tentative evidence that traditional surgery may result in better fertility.
 One review found that UAE doubles the future risk of miscarriage.
 UAE also appears to require more repeat procedures than if surgery was done initially.
 A person will usually recover from the procedure within a few days.

 Uterine artery ligation, sometimes also laparoscopic occlusion of uterine arteries are minimally invasive methods to limit blood supply of the uterus by a small surgery that can be performed transvaginally or laparoscopically.
 The principal mechanism of action may be similar like in UAE but is easier to perform and fewer side effects are expected.

-The 2016 NICE (National Institute of Clinical Excellence – the non governmental public body that publishes guidelines in the use of health technologies and good clinical practice in the United Kingdom) guidelines state UAE/UFE can be offered to women with symptomatic fibroids (fibroids being usually >30mm in size).
-Women should be informed that UAE and myomectomy (the surgical removal of fibroids) may potentially allow them to retain their fertility.
+The 2016 NICE (National Institute of Clinical Excellence – the non governmental public body that publishes guidelines in the use of health technologies and good clinical practice in the United Kingdom) guidelines state UAE/UFE can be offered to people with symptomatic fibroids (fibroids being usually >30mm in size).
+Patients should be informed that UAE and myomectomy (the surgical removal of fibroids) may potentially allow them to retain their fertility.

 Myomectomy

 Myomectomy is a surgery to remove one or more fibroids.
-It is usually recommended when more conservative treatment options fail for women who want fertility preserving surgery or who want to retain the uterus.
+It is usually recommended when more conservative treatment options fail for patients who want fertility preserving surgery or who want to retain the uterus.

 There are three types of myomectomy: